 that allows the system to be fully retracted in a smaller area than a standard-sized track.

 Most computer users sit on old-fashioned, basic, non-supportive chairs... usually against their will.
 Companies usually don't provide its employees with good quality chairs because let's face it, they're expensive.
 However, sitting for long periods of time on a bad chair results in a plethora of health risks.
 At ErgonomicSeating.org you can find unbiased reviews of various high-end ergonomic chair models as well as a few articles focusing on chair buying tips and features that are important to look for before making a purchase.
 A good high quality computer task chair can go a long way in reducing back pain and discomfort.
 Anyone with chronic back pain will tell you that it's really awful, and anything you can do to prevent injuring yourself is worth trying.

 To free up more desk space and to have the ability to position your flat panel computer monitor(s) in an optimal location you should look into installing an lcd monitor arm on or around your work surface.
 Monitor arms are one of the biggest bang-for-your-buck upgrades you can make to your workstation.
-The ergonomic benefits are numerous and they are not very expensive, although some premium models can fetch upwards of a few hundred dollars.
+The ergonomic benefits are numerous and they are not very expensive, although some premium models like those from Ergotech can fetch upwards of a few hundred dollars.
 Using an articulating dual monitor arm to position two screens next to each other is a great way to increase your productivity at the computer.